inverted-ai/invertedai/docs/source/getstarted/gs-installation.md

 pip install invertedai
 ```

-The `invertedai` package has minimal dependencies to other python packages.
+The `invertedai` package has minimal dependencies on other python packages.
 However, it is always recommended to install the package in a virtual environment.

 ```bash
 python3 -m venv .venv